FFFF-0000h/Tech-Scrolls/README.md

 - **operator**: a symbol that tells the compiler or interpreter to perform specific mathematical, relational or logical operation and produce final result.

-- **operating system**: An operating system, or OS, is a type of software that enables the user to run applications on a device.
+- **operating system**: an operating system, or OS, is a type of software that enables the user to run applications on a device.

+- **open source**: Open source describes code that is available publicly and that anyone can use.
+People can take it and modify it for their purposes.

 - **open source software**: Open source software (OSS) is software that is distributed with its source code, making it available for use, modification, and distribution with its original rights.
 OSS typically includes a license that allows programmers to modify the software to best fit their needs and control how the software can be distributed.